Colorizing Git output

 Another example of the improved output after setting the colorization

-will colorize the shortcut letters of its
+option is how git add -i will colorize the shortcut letters of its

 various commands.